tiagocollot/tiagocollot/README.md

 <h2> About Me :</h2>

--  🌱  I just recently graduated @Le Wagon-Lisbon and I´m keen to learn and pursue my dreams.
-Keep learning a bunch of code! 🤟🏽
+-  🌱 I´m keen to learn, pursue my dreams and keep learning a bunch of code! 🤟🏽

 -  📫  How to reach me: **collot.tiago1@gmail.com**

 -  👯  I’m looking foward to collaborate on new projects!

--  💬  Talk to me about Ruby, Rails, JavaScript, Opportunities, Open Source
+-  💬  Talk to me about Go, JavaScript, React, Opportunities, Open Source

 -  ⚡ Fun fact: **I had a motorbike  🏍   accident to not kill a Chicken a 🐔 !**